 Hormone replacement therapy (HRT) works by replacing the oestrogen that your body stops producing during menopause.
 It’s been linked to improved mood and reduced anxiety.

 Acceptance and commitment therapy (ACT) and cognitive behaviour therapy (CBT) are also effective for improving thought patterns and can be done online or through the NHS.

 Don’t underestimate the importance of keeping a healthy lifestyle and having the support of those around you when trying to stay emotionally fit.
 Keep an eye on your nutrition and make sure you get enough rest.
 Other self-care activities—like yoga or journaling—have also been shown to improve mood.

 Having someone to talk to about menopause reduces feelings of loneliness, too.
-Meet other women experiencing similar feelings and speak to menopause specialists through Bia Care—try our free questionnaire.
+Meet other women experiencing similar feelings and speak to menopause specialists through Bia Care.